Deon Smit on What It Takes to Become a Great HR Business Partner

 You must be able to offer advice and insights which nobody else can provide.

-What do you think it means to be an HR Business Partner today?
+What does it mean to be an HR Business Partner today?

 Deon : I have worked as an HRBP for most of my career, interrupted by stints in specialist/head office type roles; at all levels from entry level (as a young graduate) to HR country manager.
 As a specialist, you need to know your field intimately and be able to promote your ideas, projects and latest thinking continuously.
 For me, it has been in areas like Assessment Centres, Executive Management development, Change Management Consulting, Strategy and currently, Workforce Planning.